-This is Yume from the 505 Games community team here to help usher you into the rich world of Puzzle Quest 3.
+This is Warlock from the 505 Games community team here to help usher you into the rich world of Puzzle Quest 3.

 It’s an exciting time over at Infinity Plus 2!
 With the announcement of Puzzle Quest 3 launching on mobile and Steam PC early access on March 1st, many players will soon be introduced to our unique ensemble of five new playable heroes that enhance the game’s deep RPG gameplay.

 Paladins – a holy warrior who offers protection against the fiercest of foes.